In Year 3 you will find Mrs Watson (Monday to Thursday), Miss Jones and Mr Fielder (Fridays).

 Have a look at Sumdog, where I have set the class some challenges.

 TTRockstars is also a great place to practise answering questions quickly.
 The children have their logins in their home learning books.
-Please ask for another copy if you don't yours.
+Please ask for another copy if you don't have yours.

 It is expected that every child reads at home on a daily basis.